This tutorial explores working with date and time field in R. We will overview

 with date-time data classes.

-# Load packages required for entire script library(lubridate) #work with dates # set working directory to ensure R can find the file we wish to import # setwd("working-dir-path-here")
+# Load packages required for entire script library(lubridate) #work with dates #Set the working directory and place your downloaded data there wd <- "~/Documents/"

 Import CSV File

 First, let's import our time series data.
 We are interested in temperature,